luc1342as2/GoFishGame/README.md

 Go Fish Game in Java

-This project is a digital adaptation of the classic card game Go Fish, developed entirely in Java.
-It implements core game mechanics, including drawing cards, matching ranks, and collecting sets, allowing players to engage in a turn-based competition against a computer opponent.
-The program showcases object-oriented principles, with classes for handling card decks, players, and game logic, ensuring smooth game flow and a user-friendly interface.
-This project serves as a practical demonstration of Java's capabilities for creating interactive, rules-based applications while honing skills in algorithm development and game design.
+I created this Go Fish Game as a digital adaptation of the classic card game, using Java to bring the experience to life.
+Here's what I focused on:
+Core Game Mechanics: I implemented features like drawing cards, matching ranks, and collecting sets, creating a turn-based competition against a computer opponent.
+Object-Oriented Design: By designing classes to handle card decks, players, and game logic, I ensured smooth gameplay and an organized code structure.
+Interactive Gameplay: The game is designed with a user-friendly interface and seamless game flow to keep it engaging and accessible.
+Skill Development: This project helped me refine my skills in Java, algorithm development, and game design while showcasing Java's potential for building interactive applications.
+Check out my work and see how I brought this classic game to life!